Educational Development Services

 We can read and review an assignment for clarity of purpose, tasks, criteria/assessment, and learning-focused qualities.
 We also offer support for helping transition towards a learner-centered classroom through tools to support student self-assessment, peer assessment, student practice, and portfolio development.

 Faculty often come to us and are unclear where to start.
 We are happy to sit down and simply talk about the challenges you are facing, prior to determining a way forward.

 The Coulter Faculty Commons supports faculty new to the scholarship of teaching and learning.
 We can advise good resources and campus connections for getting started.
 We also provide consultations for faculty related to data analysis and study design.

-Faculty eager for a snapshot of their course (student perceptions of learning, student behaviors, course challenges) have found value in our mid-semester analysis service.
-Now called the Quick Course Diagnosis, a 20 minute visit to the class provides opportunity to conduct a focus group and confidential report to the faculty member, within a week of the class visit.
+First-Year Faculty eager for a snapshot of their course (student perceptions of learning, student behaviors, course challenges) have found value in our mid-semester analysis service.
+Now called the Teaching Analysis Poll, a 20 minute visit to the class provides opportunity to conduct a focus group and confidential report to the faculty member, within a week of the class visit.
 Aside from this service, we have tools/handouts that can be implemented by the faculty member with same-day opportunity to ascertain student perceptions of the course.